Frequently asked questions

-use as an inline sensor for larger systems
+- use as an inline sensor for larger systems

-We are also designing a plugin system, which can extend the Pioreactor's abilities to include other peripherals (like air pumps), integration with other systems (like BrewPi, Benchling, etc.), and reporting to Slack, text, email, etc.
+Pioreactor also has a plugin platform with accompanying API, which extends the Pioreactor's abilities to include other peripherals (like air pumps), integration with other systems (like BrewPi, Benchling, etc.), and reporting to Slack, text, email, etc.

 How do I control multiple Pioreactors?

 You can control as many Pioreactors as you have in a single UI.
 There is no hard limit on the number of Pioreactors in your "cluster" (unlike other bioreactors, which have a limit of 4, 8, etc.)

 What is the volume of the bioreactor?

 The Pioreactor holds 20mL glass vials, but we recommend filling it to 15mL.
 However, you can pair the Pioreactor with any larger bioreactor and still use all the features of the Pioreactor: using the Pioreactor as an inline sensor for larger bioreactors.

 What can I grow in the Pioreactor?

 We've successfully grown yeast, bacteria, and algae.
 We never tried it, but theoretically mammalian and insect cells can be grown in a Pioreactor, too.
 Filamentous fungi, like Aspergillus, can be grown, but the Pioreactor can't track its growth or density.
 Anaerobic cultures can be grown, too.

 Is it easy to clean / reusable?